 Recommendation Action Status the appropriate level of support for school Principals with respect to the use of student performance information to drive school improvement and determine how this is to be provided.
 This should recognise the balance between school autonomy and accountability and central oversight and support from the Education Support Office.
 Directorate has provided masterclasses for school leaders as they develop their strategic plans (focusing on the schools that have just completed school review).
 The Directorate is strengthening school leadership capability in the use of evidence and inquiry in schools.
 This capacity series targets school leaders at all levels.
 The series commenced in term 2 2018.
-Govern nment Response - Agreed 5.
-The Education Directorate should develop strategies to address the low participation rates in NAPLAN testing in some ACT public schools, specifically with respect to Year 9 participation.
+Government Response - Agreed The Education Directorate should develop strategies to address the low participation rates in NAPLAN testing in some ACT public schools, specifically with respect to Year 9 participation.
 The benefits of participation in NAPLAN will be promoted to parents as part of the rollout of NAPLAN online.
-In progress Govern nment Response - Noted The Education Directorate should implement a standards-based moderation process across schools and school networks in order to achieve consistency in A to E grading and reporting.
+In progress Government Response - Noted The Education Directorate should implement a standards- based moderation process across schools and school networks in order to achieve consistency in A to E grading and reporting.
 Teacher professional development in the application of the Australian Curriculum and the achievement standards was strengthened significantly in Term 4, 2017 and Term 1, 2018 with full day curriculum application workshops held for primary and secondary teachers.
-This robust development program supports consistent judgment through standards-based assessment processes and the assigning of A-E grades.
-In progress princip 7.
-The Education Directorate Refer to 'Action' in response to Recommendation In should develop a comprehensive professional learning program for school principals and teachers on the use of student performance information and how it can be used to inform differentiated teaching and learning to students and overall school improvement.
-Building on the strengthening of leadership capability, the Directorate is explicitly connecting evidenced informed practice and professional learning communities to ensure school improvement and performance information translates into differentiated teaching and learning. progress
+This robust development program supports consistent judgment through standards-based assessment processes and the assigning of A-E In progress Government Response - Agreed in principle grades.
+7. The Education Directorate should develop a comprehensive professional learning program for school principals and teachers on the use of student performance information and how it can be used to inform differentiated teaching and learning to students and overall school improvement.
+Refer to 'Action' in response to Recommendation 4 above.
+Building on the strengthening of leadership capability, the Directorate is explicitly connecting evidenced informed practice and professional learning communities to ensure school improvement and performance information translates into differentiated teaching and learning.
+In progress